Overview

 disclose that the client may terminate the authorization regarding agency cross transactions at any

-time by written notice to Ingalls & Snyder.
+time by written notice to Ingalls.

-to such private investment partnership for which it may receive a percentage of the profits of such
+such private investment partnership for which it may receive a percentage of the profits of such

 partnership.
 In addition, advisory personnel serve as the general partners of another private